Alwin-Lin/GCP-automation/README.md

 cd GCP-automation
 ```
 ## What each files do
+These scripts are designed for google shell
 ### setup.sh
-Creates android SDK and tar image, as well as assing google cloud storage.
+Creates android SDK and tar image, as well as create google cloud storage.

 ### cloneAndBuild.sh
 Clones your Github Project and adds cloudbuild config to the file, then validates by running a local build